Canadian / US / International Applicants

 • Three- or four-year bachelor’s degree

-It takes two years of full-time study to complete a Bachelor of Education (part-time options are available, however, students have up to six years to complete the degree part time).
+Note: It takes two years of full-time study to complete a Bachelor of Education.
+Part-time options are available and students have up to six years to complete the degree part time.

-If you have more questions, contact us to consult with an academic advisor.
+If you have any questions regarding applications to the BEd program, email firstname.lastname@example.org to consult with an academic advisor.

-With greater program flexibility and more practicum options, the Faculty of Education offers you opportunities unique to the University of Manitoba.
+With greater program flexibility and more practicum options, the Faculty of Education's new program offers you many opportunities:

 - Increased emphasis on teaching to diversity;